yanqiw/online-development-runtime-practices/README.md

 For now, I still need to login the VM to check the logs of runtime

 ##Debug
-TODO, find the way to add break point into runtime
+TODO, need to find the way to add break point into runtime

 #Deploy
-You can choise any deploy tool to manage the deployment.
+For now, I used docker build code, and deploy the image to production server.
+However, there are many good DevOps tool to manage deployment.